ArtifexSoftware/MuPDF.NET/docs/pixmap.rst

               :align: center

-   ..  method:: ColorCount(bool colors=false, dynamic clip=null)
+   ..  method:: ColorCount(bool colors: false, dynamic clip: null)

-      * New in v1.19.2
-      * Changed in v1.19.3

       Determine the pixmap's unique colors and their count.

-      :arg bool colors: *(changed in v1.19.3)* If `true` return a dictionary of color pixels and their usage count, else just the number of unique colors.
+      :arg bool colors: If `true` return a dictionary of color pixels and their usage count, else just the number of unique colors.
       :arg rect_like clip: a rectangle inside :attr:`Pixmap.Irect`.
 If provided, only those pixels are considered.
 This allows inspecting sub-rectangles of a given pixmap directly -- instead of building sub-pixmaps.
       :rtype: dict or int
       :returns: either the number of colors, or a dictionary with the items `pixel: count`.
 The pixel key is a `bytes` object of length :attr:`Pixmap.N`.